Kenneth Murray is a Los Angeles Charger

 If Murray stays in the middle, he’d likely be behind Vigil at first — Vigil had 111 tackles last year for Cincinnati and signed a one-year, $1.187 million contract — but as a first-round pick, Murray would project as the long-term starter.

+“I had a meeting with them at the (NFL) Combine and I thought it went well,” Murray said.
+“Obviously it went pretty good because they decided to come get me.
+I feel like it's the perfect situation for me and I'm excited.”

-The 6-foot-2 1/2, 241-pound Murray, a native of Missouri City, Texas, set the school record for tackles in a game against Army in 2018, shattering the old mark with 28 stops.
+The 6-foot-2 1/2, 241-pound Murray set the school record for tackles in a game against Army in 2018, shattering the old mark with 28 stops.

 He finished that season with a career-high 155 tackles, a total that ranks tied for eighth in school history.

-"Kenneth has been a great leader for us, a starter from day one," said OU coach Lincoln Riley.
-"He was one of the most influential and active players we've ever had in terms of off-the-field activities and has just been a great all-around Sooner.
-He's also a tremendous example of the progress of 'Speed D' and we look forward to him having a great career and becoming an instant-impact player with the Chargers."

-Murray finished his three-year career with 335 total tackles, ninth-best in the OU record book among linebackers and 11th all-time at Oklahoma.
+Murray finished his three-years career with 335 total tackles, ninth-best in the OU record book.

 He didn’t have nearly as many tackles in 2019 (102) as he did the year before, but in his first year in defensive coordinator Alex Grinch’s system, he was much more consistent and aggressive and contributed fewer missed tackles and busted assignments.